We are pleased to present your Company's Thirty Third Annual Report together with theAudited Statement of Accounts for the year ended March 31 2022.

 The Board along with the Nomination and Remuneration/ Compensation Committeedeveloped and adopted the criteria and framework for the evaluation of each of theDirectors and of the Board and its Committees.

-The evaluation was then conducted as per the approved process (explained in detail inthe Report on Corporate Governance of this Annual report).
-The Chairman of the Committeealso had interactions with each of the Directors and sought their feed back andsuggestions on the overall Board Effectiveness and Directors performance.
+The evaluation was then conducted as per the approved process (explained in detail inthe Report on Corporate Governance of the Annual report.)

 In addition pursuant to the provisions of Schedule IV to the Companies Act 2013 theIndependent Directors reviewed the performance of the Non-Independent Directors and of theBoard as a whole performance of the Chairman of the Board taking into account the viewsof all the Directors and the quality quantity and timeliness of flow of informationbetween the Company management and the Board and its sufficiency for the Board toeffectively perform its duties.